Lorentz83/jpgsql/README.md

 Please, refer to the Javadoc for more information.

-Jpgs is released under the terms of MIT license.
+jpgsql is released under the terms of MIT license.

 Acknowledgment
 --------------